 – Then-Sen. John F. Kennedy (D-Ma), United Negro College Fund fundraiser, Indianapolis-IN, 12 April 1959

-That’s why I’m always on the lookout for pieces from that genuine POV.
-As I write this, I’m a few hours away from seeing Faultline Theater’s new racism satire How to Be a White Man, co-written by a Black woman (local stand-up Luna Malbroux).
+That’s why I’m always on the lookout for works from that genuine POV.
+As I write this, I’m a few hours away from seeing Faultline Theater’s new racism satire How to Be a White Man, starring and co-written by a Black woman (local stand-up Luna Malbroux).
 And last night, I saw Christopher Chen’s new stripped-down racism drama, You Mean to Do Me Harm.
-If the former play is anything like the latter, it’ll be another great representation of being a PoC and having to deal with racism, as filtered through delicate White sensibilities.
+If the former play is anything like the latter, it’ll be another great representation of being a PoC and having to deal with racism and delicate White sensibilities.

 Dan is an exec, married to corporate lawyer Lindsey.
 Ben, married to businesswoman Samantha, could soon working with Dan.
 In a perfect world, that would tell you all need to know about these two couples.
-However, Dan is a Chinese-born American married to a White woman, and Ben is a White man (with “experience” in China) married to a Chinese-American woman.
+However, Dan is a Chinese-born American married to White woman Lindsey, and Ben is a White man (with “experience” in China) married to Chinese-American Samantha.
 Further complicating matters is the fact that Lindsey and Ben used to date.

 Decorum holds that they shouldn’t say what’s on all their minds, but it’s just a matter of time before off-hand comments lead to paranoia, past actions lead to current consequences, and political correctness is revealed as a cover for long-held biases.

 The show begins with all of our characters gathered around a single table, sharing a bottle of wine.
 It’s been a long day, two of these folks are old friends, and everyone’s enjoying shooting the shit.
 Then a few casual comments – one about a camping trip Ben and Lindsey once took as a couple, the other about Dan’s failed Chinese search engine, which leads to a chat about Google vs. China – begin to slowly chip away at the foundations of the relationships.
-Before long, Dan is suspicious of Ben trying to rekindle his relationship with Lindsey, Ben suspecting that Dan of trying to sabotage his employment prospects, and Sam wondering if Ben considers her a trophy wife.
+Before long, Dan is suspicious of Ben trying to rekindle his relationship with Lindsey, Ben suspects that Dan is trying to sabotage his employment prospects, and Sam wonders if Ben thinks of her as just a trophy wife.